talwrii/plugin-repl/README.md

 * appendToFile(name, string) - Append to the markdown file called `name` with the given string

 ### Processes
+* runProc(s: string) - Parse the bash-style command string s (e.g "ls /home") and call runProc on it
 * runProc([command, arg1, arg2, ...]) - Run a command and return what it writes to standard out.
 Raise and error on error.
 See [require('child_process')](https://nodejs.org/api/child_process.html) for more advanced usage.